22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 It’s ideal for breakfast or lunch because it’s a simple but at the same time heavy meal that will keep you feeling full for a long time.
 It is not a seasonal dish, but the preferred time to eat it is from late fall to mid-spring.

-Tatar Boraki is a popular meal throughout Armenia, but particularly in the northern regions of Shirak and Lori.
+Tatar Boraki is a popular meal throughout Armenia, particularly in the northern regions of Shirak and Lori.

 Armenian: Բաստուրմա